60+ WordPress Market Share & CMS Statistics (2024) | Envisage

 Key Statistics

-As the most popular eCommerce plugin for the most popular content management system, WooCommerce makes up the largest portion of the market share at 4.9%.
-WooCommerce is used more often for smaller websites and businesses, which is why, when you look at the WordPress stats for its use among online shops specifically, that market share jumps to 26%.
+As one of the most popular e-commerce plugin for the most popular content management system, WooCommerce makes up the largest portion of the market share at 18.2%.

 WooCommerce vs. Shopify (Market Share)

 WooCommerce and Shopify market shares come in almost neck and neck when it comes to small businesses.
-Shopify stands at 21% market share, whereas WooCommerce takes 26%.
-Of the top 1 million websites, WooCommerce makes up 6.31% of the market share.
+Shopify stands at 26.2% market share, whereas WooCommerce takes only 20%.

-That doesn’t sound like much until you remember that it’s a plugin from an open-source CMS platform and not a specialized eCommerce website on its own.
-Shopify, on the other hand, is a website you build from the ground up, and it takes 2.84% of the market share from the top million websites.
+That doesn’t sound like much until you remember that it’s a plugin from an open-source CMS platform and not a specialised e-commerce website on its own.
+Shopify, on the other hand, is a website you build from the ground up

 However, if you look at the top 10,000 websites, Shopify pulls ahead of WooCommerce with 3.59% of the industry share to WooCommerce’s 2.75%.
 No other eCommerce sites or plugins compare to WooCommerce, making Shopify its biggest competitor.